philly-tech-sistas/intro-to-javascript/README.md

 Check out [GDI Philly's Meetup calendar](http://www.meetup.com/Girl-Develop-It-Philadelphia/) to see when we are next teaching this class.

+### Course description

+JavaScript is the world's most popular programming language for a reason -- it's the primary way to build interaction on the web.
+Learning JavaScript is a logical next step once you've learned HTML/CSS.

+Many programming courses end up glossing over some of the tricky words -- 'variable', 'object', 'method' -- this course is especially designed for beginners new to programming concepts, so you'll learn to program with JavaScript.
+If those words are confusing to you now, no worries!
+You're exactly who we want to teach.

+In this class, we will be covering: basic development concepts, JavaScript, dynamic HTML, and animations and events.
+Students will exit this class with a good grasp of basic programming principles and the knowledge of how to manipulate HTML elements.

+### Prerequisites:

+You should have:
+(a) taken Intro to HTML/CSS through Girl Develop It, or (b) have a working knowledge of HTML

+This course is specifically for beginners and we advise experienced developers to not take this class.

+### Tech requirements:
+ - Your laptop (Mac, PC, or Linux are all okay).
+ - A modern web browser - either Chrome or Firefox.
+ - A text editor.
+We recommend [Sublime Text](http://sublimetext.com) because it's free and available for Mac, PC, and Linux.

 ### Have a question?

 Feedback, fixes and suggestions are welcome!
 Please [post an issue](https://github.com/cfarm/gdi-intro-js/issues) or email cat@cfarman.com.